Neck products are all well and good to prevent and improve a dreaded turkey neck but sometimes ya just need a little boost.

 - Saggy Neck Skin – By injecting fillers along the jawline and in front and below the ear,it can lift the skin a couple of millimeters making it appear tighter.

 The procedure isn’t painful if you’re first numbed with a topical cream, like lidocaine.
-The viscous material doesn’t burn going in because most of the main brands are mixed with lidocaine and numb leave the syringe.
+The viscous material doesn’t burn to go in because most of the main brands are mixed with lidocaine and numb leave the syringe.

-Dermal fillers are charged by the syringe.
-Syringes range from $350 to $550 depending on where you go and the brand.
+Dermal fillers are charged by the syringe and how much you use depends on the state of your neck.
+A neck like that lady above may take up to two syringes ranging from $350 to $550 depending on where you go and the brand.
 This lady probably used one and a half syringes.

-TIP: Some doctors offices will let you buy partial syringes, others will charge you the full price for the partial syringe but save it for you to use another time.
+Some doctors offices will let you pay for a partial syringes, others will charge you the full price for the partial syringe but save it for you to use another time.
 Then there are the ones that charge you for a partial syringe and won’t save it for you!
-Those you do not want to use because you will find yourself over filling in order to get your $ worth.

-- Neck Fat – When injected in a graph in the fat under your chin, ATX-101 can destroy the fat membrane and the fat is filtered out of your body underneath the jaw that causes a double chin.
+- Neck Fat – When injected in a graph pattern under your chin, Kybella can destroy the fat membrane so that the fat is filtered out of your body.

-So, that about covers the injectable options to help smooth out a wrinkly, saggy neck.
-Make sure to nip that aging neck in the bud chicas, or else you will end up chasing it for years before you realize you’ve no other choice but to go under the knife!
+So that about covers the injectable options to help smooth out a turkey neck.
+Make sure to nip that aging neck in the bud chicas, or else you will end up chasing it for years and years before you realize you’ve no other choice but to go under the knife! 😮